 7. If you think it might help you (and it might not, and that’s totally fine) spend some time trying to cultivate compassion for your harasser.

 Many online abusers are dealing with their own unhappiness and anxieties, which can manifest as abuse toward others.
-This is no excuse for harmful behavior, but it does sometimes help the targets of such abuse realize that these attacks are not necessarily about them.
+This is no excuse for harmful behavior, and attacks can be also orchestrated by groups of interests or political groups, but it does sometimes help the targets of such abuse realize that these attacks are not necessarily about them.
 For those interested in learning more about what motivates online trolling, see the Making Sense of Online Hate and Harassment section of this Field Manual.
 Education about an issue goes a long way toward helping you regain control of your life, both online and off.

 8. If all else fails, be compassionate with yourself.